Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 Considered alone, each of these vectors already contains valuable information about the word.
 However, the meaning of a word changes based on the context.
 For example, the word "Harry" refers to different people when the article is about the Pricne vs the fictional character.
 Transformer is designed to learn a richer vector representation of each word, based on the context where this word appears. **That is, the database of vocabulary contains non-contextual information while the transformer aims to learn contextual information.**

 ### Positional encoding vector
 The position in which the words appear in the sequence is also important.
 We usually add something called a positional encoding vector to each word in the sequence.
 For the scope of this post, we can take it for granted that this positional encoding vector will give the model all the information it needs to figure out the position of each word within our sequence.
-For general purposes, we can assume the positional encoding vector is deterministic and could be retrieved from a position embedding table.
+People use a deterministic sinusoidal function as the positional encoding vector.

+With this quick introduction, let's dive into an example by going through one training sequence.

 ## 0) Data preprocessing:
 Suppose our raw input to our transformer model is the sequence: The early bird eats the worm.